Workplace Conduct and Training

 Discrimination & Harassment

-For complaints of discrimination and harassment, please contact Columbia's Office of Equal Opportunity and Affirmative Action.
+For complaints of discrimination and harassment, please contact Columbia's Office of Institutional Equity.

 Columbia University is committed to operating with integrity in compliance with applicable laws, regulations, and policies.
 The University expects the highest standards of ethical conduct from the members of its community and is dedicated to upholding its reputation as one of the top academic and research institutions in the world.